Pet Food Bank

 Our low-cost spay/neuter services help fight pet overpopulation and prevents you from incurring the future cost of a litter of animals.
 If you are a resident of our animal control service areas and are unable to afford the fees, please call the Helping Paws team for a Helping Paws application at 626.792.7151 ext.
 281.

 Microchips keep people and pets together!
 A microchip, the size of a grain of rice, is injected under the animal’s skin between the shoulder blades.
 Each chip has a unique number that is registered with a national database along with the pet owner’s contact information.
 The microchip can be read by scanners that are currently used by most animal organizations and veterinary clinics.
-Microchip services are available at our on-site walk-in clinics every Wednesday and Saturday and during mobile wellness clinics.
+Microchip services are available at our on-site walk-in clinic every Sunday and during mobile wellness clinics.

 Veterinary & Wellness Assistance

 No pet owner wants their furry friend to suffer because the cost of medical care is out of reach.
 While the Pasadena Humane Society does not provide medical care beyond vaccines and spay/neuter, please click here for a list of free and low-cost clinics and organizations that may provide financial assistance for veterinary care.

 Pet-Friendly Housing Resources

 Finding rental properties that allow pets can be a challenge.
 We’ve put together a list of tips and resources to help you find a new home that welcomes your entire two and four-legged family.
 Happy hunting!